quotient-im/gtad/README.md

 cmake --build . --target all
 ```
 This will produce a gtad binary in `build_dir` inside your project sources.
-Installing is not supported yet.
+Installing is not generally supported yet; `cmake --build . --target install`
+installs a single executable with no dependencies and/or documentation.

 ## Usage